Skeele History, Family Crest & Coats of Arms

 - Christopher H. Skeele, American politician, Member of New York State Assembly from Niagara County, 1847

-- Charles W. Skeele Jr., American Democrat politician, Candidate for U.S. Representative from New York 23rd District, 1994
+- Charles W. Skeele Jr., American Democratic Party politician, Candidate for U.S. Representative from New York 23rd District, 1994

 Related Stories +